- Considering Graduate School?

 In a nutshell, the coursework MS program requires thirteen "red, green, or blue" courses; the research thesis track requires nine, plus a thesis.
 (Note that there are some restrictions on using the "Culminating/Misc" courses.)
 The full formal requirements for all our graduate degrees are listed in Dartmouth's Organization, Regulations, and Courses.

 If you're planning ahead, note that COSC 232 ("Advanced Algorithms") and COSC 268 ("Advanced Operating Systems") still exist, but aren't currently in the ORC, due to renumbering (they were formerly 231 and 258, respectively).
-However, they are not offered in academic year 2020-21.
+However, COSC 232 is not offered in academic year 2021-22.

 Dartmouth College tuition for 2021-2022 will be set in early 2021 (tuition for 2020-2021 was $19,265 per term).
 Merit-based tuition scholarships are available for those who qualify.
 Students also pay for the college health insurance plan, unless they have comparable insurance already.
 The insurance fee for 2021-2022 will be set in early 2021 (detailed information on current fees is available here).
 Students are responsible for covering their living expenses.

 Note: Once they have been admitted, international students must provide written certification of financial support for the MS program.